Euphredes/Euphredes/README.txt

 proposition is that sovereignty is achieved by conduct.

-The document therefore attempts to demonstrate a sovereignty before formally explaining or judging it.
+The lost document therefore attempts to demonstrate a sovereignty before formally explaining or judging it.

 The conduct makes the system